-3BC holds at least one executive summit per year.
-Summits are focused on individual and organizational transformation opportunities which help companies realize the full potential of the female talent pipeline and advance the impact and influence of that pipeline across the industry.
+3BC is focused on transformation opportunities that help companies realize the full potential of the female talent pipeline and advance the impact and influence of that pipeline across the industry.

-The topic/focus for the summit varies year to year based on current industry issues and is determined by the 3BC event chair(s) and HBA senior staff.
-Sessions are facilitated by an industry leader, a recognized though leader and/or a professional subject matter expert.
+The topic and focus for the event varies year to year based on current industry issues and is determined by the 3BC event chair(s) and HBA senior staff.
+Sessions are facilitated by an industry leader, a recognized thought leader and/or a professional subject matter expert.
 The content brings forth best practices and practical innovations more so than academics and theory.

 2018 - Optimizing the Role of Male Champions (program), sponsored by Johnson & Johnson